rmolinari/data_structures/README.md

 Segment trees store information related to subintervals of a certain array.
 For example, they can be used to find the sum of the elements in an arbitrary subinterval A[i..j] of an array A[0..n] in O(log n) time.
-Each node in the tree corresponds to a subarray of the array, in such a way that the values we store in the nodes can be combined efficiently to determined the desired result for arbitrary subarrays.
+Each node in the tree corresponds to a subarray of A in such a way that the values we store in the nodes can be combined efficiently to determined the desired result for arbitrary subarrays.

 An excellent description of the idea is found at https://cp-algorithms.com/data_structures/segment_tree.html.